Stacy-Riley/art-gallery-website/README.md

 ### Continued development

-I plan on continuing to learn more about how to use CSS and JavaScript to create impresive transitions to images and script on the page.
+I plan on continuing to learn more about how to use CSS and JavaScript to create impressive transitions to images and script on the page.
 It gives the page movement and a bit of "wow" to a site and I believe my clients would enjoy having more features like this on their websites.

 ## Author